Rosario (2010 film)

-Rosario is a 2010 Philippine period drama film directed by Albert Martinez.
-The story was about Manuel V. Pangilinan's grandmother.
-The film stars Jennylyn Mercado, Dennis Trillo, Isabel Oli, Sid Lucero, and Eula Valdez and with a special participation by Dolphy.
-It was an official entry to the 2010 Metro Manila Film Festival.
+Rosario is a 2010 Philippine period drama film directed by Albert Martinez and written by Elmer Gatchalian.
+Starring Jennylyn Mercado, Dennis Trillo, Isabel Oli, Sid Lucero, and Eula Valdez, with a special participation by Dolphy, the film tells the story of Manuel V. Pangilinan's grandmother.

+Produced by TV5 Network and Cinemabuhay International, the film was theatrically released on December 25, 2010, as an official entry to the 36th Metro Manila Film Festival.

 Plot

-Manny Pangilinan's uncle, Jesus (Dolphy) writes a letter to the TV5 chairman.
+Manny Pangilinan's uncle, Jesus writes a letter to the chairman of TV5.
 Upon reaching to the network station, Jesus tells his nephew a story about Rosario, Jesus' mother.

-Rosario (Jennylyn Mercado), is a sophisticated Filipina flapper in the 1920s who has just arrived from New York City, and is spending her vacation in their hacienda.
-She is the mestiza daughter of Portuguese ship captain Don Enrique (Phillip Salvador) and Filipina Doña Adela (Eula Valdez), Rosario was a passionate woman who lives according to her heart's desires.
-She was a woman ahead of her time.

-She meets and falls in love with Vicente Velez (Yul Servo), an older man who manages the tobacco plantation owned by Rosario's family.
+Rosario, is a sophisticated Filipina flapper in the 1920s who has just arrived from New York City, and is spending her vacation in their hacienda.
+She is the mestiza daughter of Portuguese ship captain Don Enrique and Filipina Doña Adela, Rosario is a passionate woman who lives according to her heart's desires and is ahead of her time.
+She meets and falls in love with Vicente Velez, an older man who manages the tobacco plantation owned by Rosario's family.
 When Rosario's father finds out about his daughter's scandalous affair, he sends Rosario to a convent.
 She escapes, and elopes with Vicente to Manila where they raise a family.
 But Rosario's life of married bliss slowly crumbles when Vicente becomes ill with tuberculosis, and she is lured to committing adultery.
 Temptation and scandal still hound Rosario as she continues to defy the moral restrictions of her time.

+She finally commits adultery by having a relationship with another man named Alberto Fernandez, Vicente learns that his wife had cheating on him after their daughter Maria Rosario discover their affair, he decides to leave her with his daughter.
+After recovering from his tuberculosis, he soon files a case of adultery towards both Rosario and Alberto as well as he was silently informed by his friend Carmen that Rosario was also pregnant with Alberto's child as the court finds Rosario and Alberto guilty of adultery and sentenced them to exile for three years, six months and twenty one days.
+During the exile, they go to Hong Kong, where Rosario gives birth to Alberto's son, Jesus.
+Years later, they return to the Philippines and travel in different provinces until they decide to stay in Manila.
+Rosario, Alberto and Jesus live in an apartment complex owned by his friend Miguel Delgado.
+During their stay, Miguel's caretaker, Carding also has interests towards Rosario, leading Alberto to lost his interest to both her and his own son, thinking she was cheating on him when he finally gets a job.